tangram-orchestre/online-services/README.md

 - [/openapi](scripts) : Folder mounted in docker containers that will hold OpenApi generated specs.
 - [/dev](scripts) : Development environment with integrated reverse proxy.

+## Development Flow

+We use the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) process to organize our work:
+ - the `master` branch is automatically deployed to production at [https://*.tangram-orchestre.fr]
+   - the `production` branch is updated to the currently deployed commit
+ - the `develop` branch is automatically deployed to staging environment at [https://*.staging.tangram-orchestre.fr]
+   - the `staging` branch is updated to the currently deployed commit

 ## Contributing

 ### Requirements